rmaiti01/rmaiti01.github.io/_pages/about.md

 Research Experience
 ======
-1. Research Project on the irrationality of zeta values with Dr. Tiago J. Fonseca (Postdoc at Oxford) (Summer-2021)
+1. Research Project on the irrationality of zeta values with Dr. Tiago J. Fonseca (Postdoc at Oxford) (Summer 2021)
-2. Research Project on the gaps between sums of two squares with Dr. Thomas Bloom (Royal Society Research Fellow at Oxford) (Expected Summer 2022)
+2. Research Project on the gaps between sums of two squares with Dr. Thomas Bloom (Royal Society University Research Fellow at Oxford) (Expected Summer 2022)

 Talks/Posters
 ------